orbs-network/orbs-spec/behaviors/services/block-storage.md

   * One instance for the service `TransactionPool` and one for `StateStorage`.
 * Endless loop which is continuously synchronizing the service with committed blocks based on the service's next desired block height.
 * If `last_commited_block` is lower than the service's next desired block height, block and wait (without polling), else:
-  * Push the next desired block to the service by calling `TransactionPool.CommitTransactionsReceipts` or `StateStorage.CommitStateDiff`.
+  * Push the next desired block to the service:
+    * To transaction pool by calling `TransactionPool.CommitTransactionsReceipts`.
+    * To state storage by calling `StateStorage.CommitStateDiff`.
   * Remember the service's next desired block height according to the call response.
   * Continue iterating.
 * Important: When everything is synchronized (common case), `CommitBlock` should immediately trigger the commit to the service without waiting (this is in the critical path).